joshleichtung/react-rails-example/README.md

 # react-rails step by step
 ## Environment setup
+* Install yarn using `brew install yarn` on macOS.
 * `rails new -T --skip-coffee react-rails-example`
 * `cd react-rails-example`
 * add `gem 'webpacker'` and `gem 'react-rails'` to `Gemfile` and delete `coffeescript` line